 Our workshops are designed for high school and community college educators as well as workforce personnel and are tailored to fit local needs.
-NCPN can deliver workshops at your location or offer hybrid courses that combine face-to-face instruction with online support.
+NCPN can deliver workshops at your location.

 Introduction to Career Pathways

-An introductory workshop designed to be the catalyst for the development and implementation of a career pathways system.
-The workshop is based on the Department of Education Office of Career, Technical, and Adult Education's Programs of Study (POS) Design Framework.
+This introductory workshop is designed to be the catalyst for the development and implementation of a Career Pathways system.
+The workshop is based on the Department of Education Office of Career, Technical, and Adult Education’s Programs of Study (POS) Design Framework.

 Introduction to Contextual Teaching and Learning

-Contextual teaching strategies are especially appropriate for courses in career-oriented curricula because they present academic concepts within the context of careers and real-world experiences.
+Contextual teaching presents academic concepts in the context of careers and real-world experiences.
 This workshop explores contextual learning, learning styles, multiple intelligences, the five essential forms of learning, and steps for implementing contextual teaching strategies.

 Introduction to Adult Career Pathways

-This one-day workshop is designed to help community college administrators, faculty, and staff find solutions to problems that prevent many adults from obtaining the education that today’s workplace demands.
-The workshop challenges a broad spectrum of community college personnel to work together in providing leadership for ACP systems.
-Many practical strategies and examples are shared.
-The session includes background information and statistics, active discussion, and group work in which participants begin to develop their own ACP plans.
+This workshop is designed to help participants find solutions to problems that prevent adults from obtaining the education that today’s workplace demands.
+Practical strategies and examples are shared.
+Participants begin to develop their own ACP plans.

 To learn more about NCPN’s professional development workshops contact firstname.lastname@example.org.